 For more on cycling holidays see these other features:

-For other summer activities in the Alps see The Best Resorts for Summer Skiing, Six Ways to Fill the Gap Between Ski Seasons, Why You Deserve A Summer or Autumn Holiday in the SkiWelt, Where to Play High Altitude Golf, and A Big Alpine Adventure.
+For other summer activities in the Alps see The Best Resorts for Summer Skiing, Six Ways to Fill the Gap Between Ski Seasons, Why You Deserve A Summer or Autumn Holiday in the SkiWelt, Where to Play High Altitude Golf, Hiking in the Mountains, and A Big Alpine Adventure.